All Episodes

 And they're succeeding.

-The Republican Party's helping, by the way, at this succeeding, getting voters to stay home.
+The Republican Party's helping, by the way, at this, succeeding getting voters to stay home.

-We're all gonna get to it, folks.
+We're all going to get to it, folks.

 It takes that much.

-I mean, I could do all this in the first 20 minutes and go home, but all I would be able to do is tell you what happened, you would not benefit from my own analysis of it, which is why you're here.
+I mean, I could do all this in the first 20 minutes and go home, but all I would be able to do is tell you what happened, and you would not benefit from my own analysis of it, which is why you're here.

 And I'll also have to get some phones in.